Ashley10101/Reinforcement-Learning/README.md

 ### 5. Policy Gradient (off-policy)
 directly output the action, rather than its value existing problem:
-probability of unsampled action decrease
+(1) probability of unsampled action decrease
+(2) can only update the parameters after the entire trajectory
+### 6. Actor Critic
+advantages:
+(1) can update the parameters using single step's information
+existing problem:
+(1) it's hard for Critic to converge